 - where we needed your consent to use your personal information, you have withdrawn your consent and there is no other lawful way we can continue to use your personal information;

-- when you object to our use of your personal information and we have no compelling reason to carry on handling it;
+- where you object to our use of your personal information and we have no compelling reason to carry on handling it;

 - if our handling of your personal information has broken the law; and

-- when we must erase your personal information to comply with a law we are subject to.
+- where we must erase your personal information to comply with a law we are subject to.

 Right to complain

-You have the right to lodge a complaint with the Information Commissioner's Office, the supervisory authority for data protection issues in England and Wales.
+You have the right to lodge a complaint with the Information Commissioner's Office, the supervisory authority for data protection issues in the United Kingdom.

-We do not accept any responsibility or liability for these policies or websites.
-Please check their policies before you submit any personal information to these websites.
+We have no control over the contents of those third party websites and so will not accept any responsibility or liability for any materials on there.
+We encourage you to check their privacy policies before you submit any personal information to these websites.